balena-io/docs/pages/learn/manage/support-access.md

 ### Grant support access using the CLI

 To grant or revoke support access for devices or fleets, use the `balena support <action>` command.
-Refer to [CLI Support access][CLI-support-access] docs for more information.
+Refer to [CLI Support access](/reference/balena-cli/#support-action) docs for more information.

 ## Feeling Stuck?